All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will swimming build muscle on GLP-1 therapy?

 Swimming builds muscular endurance and some muscle tone, particularly in the shoulders, back, and core.
-However, it does not provide the same progressive overload stimulus as weight training.
+But it doesn't provide the same progressive overload stimulus as weight training.
 For muscle preservation during GLP-1 weight loss, add strength training alongside swimming strength training GLP-1 complete guide.

 Can I swim on the day of my GLP-1 injection?